aws-powertools/powertools-lambda-python/docs/roadmap.md

 ### V3

-With Python 3.7 reaching [end-of-life in AWS Lambda by the end of the year](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html), we want to plan some breaking changes.
-As always, we plan on having ample notice, a detailed upgrade guide, and keep breaking changes to a minimum to ease transition (e.g., it took ~7 months from v2 to surpass v1 downloads).
+We are in the process of planning the roadmap for v3.
+As always, our approach includes providing sufficient advance notice, a comprehensive upgrade guide, and minimizing breaking changes to facilitate a smooth transition (e.g., it took ~7 months from v2 to surpass v1 downloads).

 For example, these are on our mind but not settled yet until we have a public tracker to discuss what these means in detail.